pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The world is a tragedy to those who feel, but a comedy to those who think."
 --Horace Walpole

+"The reason there's smog in Los Angeles is 'cause if we could see the stars
+If we could see the context of the universe in which we exist
+If we could see how small each one of us is
+Against the vastness of what we don't know
+No one would ever audition for a McDonald's commercial again"
+--George Watsky, Tiny Glowing Screens pt 2

+"We're every age at once and tucked inside ourselves like Russian nesting dolls
+My mother is an 8 year old girl
+My grandson is a 74 year old retiree whose kidneys just failed
+And that's the glue between me and you
+Taht's the screws and nails
+We live in a house made of each other
+And if that sounds strange that's because it is"
+--George Watsky, Tiny Glowing Screens pt 2

 "Never pretend to a love which you do not actually feel, for love is not ours to command."
 --Alan Watts